|

 Where

 seagrasses and seaweeds.
-Sometimes many are seen everywhere, then
+Sometimes many are seen scattered everywhere, then

 they are no longer seen for many months.
-Sometimes, they are seen
+Sometimes, several are seen

 gathered together, densely packed in large numbers, possibly mating?